ACKAdeyemi/Sparta-Bingo-Csharp-OOP/README.md

 - Git Bash
 - C#

-**How to Download** - click 'clone or download' button, download a zip of our project, unzip, open the index.html/run `some command` in the terminal (make sure to be in `main project folder` directory) and enjoy.
+**How to Download and Use** - click 'clone or download' button, download a zip of our project, unzip, run `./ConsoleApp1.exe 75 5 5 15` in the terminal (make sure to be in `ConsoleApp1\ConsoleApp1\ConsoleApp1\bin\Debug` directory) and enjoy.

 #### Challenges:

 We found it...

 ### <p align="center"> Example of Challenge or Solution </p>